pa2si/salsa-calendar/README.md

-v 0.1.31
+v 0.1.32

 that's new:

-- EventCard width adjustment
+- Day view middle button now adapts to next or prev buttons
-- DayCard width adjustment
+- framer motion effect for view changes in carousel
-- layout margin left adjustment
+- title for events route

 to dos: